Viola Fletcher

-Viola Fletcher (née Ford; born May 5, 1914), also known as Mother Fletcher, is the oldest known survivor of the Tulsa race massacre.
+Viola Fletcher (née Ford; born May 10, 1914), also known as Mother Fletcher, is an American woman who is the oldest known living survivor of the Tulsa race massacre and a supercentenarian.
 One hundred years after the massacre, she testified before Congress about the need for reparations.

 Early life

-Fletcher was born May 5, 1914, in Comanche, Oklahoma to Lucinda Ellis and John Wesley Ford.
+Fletcher was born May 10, 1914, in Comanche, Oklahoma, to Lucinda Ellis and John Wesley Ford.
 She was the second oldest of eight children.
-She has a younger brother, Hughes Van Ellis, who was a newborn at the time of the massacre and as of 2021 was 100.
+One younger brother, Hughes Van Ellis, was a newborn at the time of the massacre; Ellis died on October 9, 2023, at the age of 102.
 The house had no electricity.
 Before moving to Tulsa the family were sharecroppers.
-In Tulsa the family attended St. Andrew, a Black Baptist church.
+In Tulsa, the family attended St. Andrew, a Black Baptist church.

 Fletcher told Congress that due to family circumstances after the massacre, she left school after the 4th grade.

 Experiences during the massacre

-Her family, including four of her siblings, was living in Greenwood, a wealthy Black neighborhood of Tulsa, at the time of the massacre.
-Fletcher was seven years old at the time of the massacre.
+Her family, including four of her siblings, was living in Greenwood, a wealthy Black neighborhood of Tulsa known as the "Black Wall Street", at the time of the massacre.

+Fletcher was seven years old at the time.
 She was in bed asleep on May 31, 1921, when the massacre began; her mother woke the family and they fled.
 The family lost everything but the clothes they were wearing.
-She is the oldest known survivor of the massacre.
-She sleeps sitting up on her couch with the lights on.
+The oldest known living survivor of the massacre (several months older than Lessie Benningfield Randle, who was born later the same year, 1914), Fletcher reportedly still sleeps sitting up on her couch with the lights on.